supercrabtree/hashbow/readme.md

   el.innerHTML = actor;
   el.style.color = hashbow(actor);

   document.body.appendChild(el);

 });
 ```

 ### CLI
-There is a CLI just install globally
+There is a CLI, just install globally

 `npm install hashbow --global`

 and then

 `hashbow 'Bruce Willis'`

+then color up your git logs, or like, something else that's cool

+🙂️